Behsaad/social_media_apis_demo_public/README.md

 # Social Media Apis Demo

-Please make sure to fill in your own ids and secrets in *config/initializers/app_settings.rb* Also make sure to setup your apps correctly on the respective social media platforms.
+Please make sure to fill in your own ids and secrets in *config/initializers/app_settings.rb* <br>
+Also make sure to setup your apps correctly on the respective social media platforms.